Glenn Tilbrook: Solo career and outside Squeeze

 Tilbrook contributed guitar on 1976 demos for punk band The Only Ones.

+Tilbrook, alongside Chris Difford, appeared on several songs on the 1995 album I'm With Stupid, including most notably the single "That's Just What You Are", by American alternative rock singer-songwriter Aimee Mann, with both contributing backing vocals, and Tilbrook playing lead guitar.

+On 18 June 1996, before the Euro '96 England vs. The Netherlands match at Wembley Stadium, Tilbrook appeared on ITV to sing the national anthem, "God Save the Queen".

 Following Squeeze's second breakup in 1999, Tilbrook pursued a solo career, often touring around the UK and US in an RV, playing small venues.
 He released two solo albums, The Incomplete Glenn Tilbrook and Transatlantic Ping Pong.
 Tilbrook co-wrote some of the songs for his solo recordings with artists such as Ron Sexsmith, Chris Braide and Aimee Mann.

 In 2006, the film documentary Glenn Tilbrook: One for the Road was released.
 It followed Tilbrook on his November 2001 tour across the United States.
 In 2007, Tilbrook took time off from his solo career to tour once again with Squeeze who had reformed for the third time.

 In April 2007, Tilbrook released The Past Has Been Bottled, the first in a five-disc series of remastered demos.
 The first release included early versions of tracks from Squeeze's East Side Story.
 The second volume, In The Sky Above, was released in the UK in November 2007, and covered the period from 1993 through 1998.
 The third volume, Dreams Are Made of This, was released in November 2009 and covered Squeeze's early years, from 1974 to 1980.
-The fourth volume "When Daylight Appears", was released in 2011 and covered the years 1985 to 1991.
-The fifth volume, "Upon The Rocks", was released in 2016 and covered the years 1981 to 1984.
+The fourth volume When Daylight Appears, was released in 2011 and covered the years 1985 to 1991.
+The fifth volume, Upon The Rocks, was released in 2016 and covered the years 1981 to 1984.